Laharah/leanote2md/README.md

 # Exporting leanote notes to joplin

 leanote exporting is a clusterfuck and you always lose creation times and media resources.
-Here's the steps to export the notes so they can be imported correctly into joplin markdown notes.
+Here's the steps to export the notes so they can be imported correctly as joplin markdown notes.

-1. run export.py and download the leanote markdown notes (fill in config for convince)
+1. run export.py and download the leanote markdown notes (fill in config for convenience)

 2. import markdown directories into joplin